iTaybb/iQuality/readme.txt

 A: Mail me the details.
    Try to give as many details as possible, especially describe the necessary steps to reproduce the bug.

+Q: How can I access the source code?
+A: You're more than welcome to visit our github repository: https://github.com/iTaybb/iQuality

 Itay Brandes
 Brandes.Itay@gmail.com